2017 Happiest Cities In America, According To WalletHub

 While it’s often said that happiness is a state of mind rather than a place, we can’t deny that location plays somewhat of a role in our mood.
 For years, researchers have studied the science behind happiness and found its key ingredients include a healthy physique, a positive mental state, strong social connections, financial well-being, and job satisfaction.

-But, like the old saying goes, you can’t buy happiness.
+But like the old saying goes, you can’t buy happiness.
 According to the National Academy of Sciences of the United States of America, wealth only follows happiness up to an income level of $75,000 a year.

-In hopes of proving we can attain or aspire a happier life depending on where we choose to live, WalletHub’s data team drew upon the findings of positive-psychology research to determine which city among 150 of the largest U.S. cities is home to the happiest people in America.
+In hopes of proving we can attain or aspire a happier life depending on where we choose to live, WalletHub’s data team drew upon the findings of positive psychology research to determine which city among 150 of the largest U.S. cities is home to the happiest people in America.

 Source: WalletHub